tzmanics/blog-posts/2017/KCT/u-go-hue-go/u-go-hue-go_controlling-philips-hue-lights-with-angular-and-kendoUI.md

   err => { console.log('Something went wrong!'); }
 );
 ```

+*`Object.values(data)` is a method that returns an array by going through the `data` values, like how using a `for...in` loop would do, check out more info here.
+This let me turn the object received into an array we could iterate over in the template.
+This is a pretty new method so is not supported on ie so I added a more supported method in the comments.*
+`
 *`Object.keys(data)` is a method that iterates over an object's properties and makes it an array (more info [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)).
 I then mapped over that array to add the light's properties to the newly created array items.*

 ### Show The Lights